 We are committed to protecting your privacy.
 We will only use the information that we have about you in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).

 We hold information that is necessary for the administration of your donations and/or your direct debits.
 We may also wish to contact you by phone, SMS, post or email to update you on our work, campaigns, special events, appeals or other activities related to the work of the Environmental Investigation Agency that may be of interest to you.

 We take the privacy of our supporters extremely seriously and all personal information we collect is held securely and safely.

 You are under no obligation to provide any such information.
 However, should you choose to withhold requested information, we may not be able to provide you with certain services.

 Consent, legitimate interest and the information we hold about you:

 - Your name and postal address.

 - Your email, if you have told us.
-Environmental Investigation Agency will only email you if you have said that you would like to receive electronic communications from us in line with the Privacy and Electronic Communication Regulations (PECR).
+Environmental Investigation Agency will only email you to acknowledge online donations or if you have said that you would like to receive electronic communications from us in line with the Privacy and Electronic Communication Regulations (PECR).
 All emails we send you will give you the option to unsubscribe and decline future emails.